-This is a very good read about lifestyle choice from Country Living and certainly something to ponder in in the coming months
+This is a very good read about unhealthy lifestyle habits and certainly something to ponder in in the coming months

 The last few months has forced a lifestyle audit upon us all

 Lockdown has taught me a lot.
 As life has been stripped back, daily routines paused and relationships separated – it’s provided me with an opportunity for reflection I didn’t realise I needed.
 And the first point to note is how privileged I am to be able to pause in the first place, while many people have, and still are, living the extremes of this pandemic week in, week out.
 I know that there are many people’s experiences which will pale this list into insignificance.